pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sg:`rotate(angle, /) -> Circle`

          Returns a new `Circle` that is rotated by the specified angle around a point.
          A positive angle rotates the circle clockwise, while a negative angle rotates it counter-clockwise.
+Angles should be specified in degrees.
          The rotation point can be a `tuple`, `list`, or `Vector2`.
          If no rotation point is given, the circle will be rotated around its center.